How to try Orienteering

 Full leg cover is usually required at forest orienteering events, so shorts are not suitable.
 Apart from this rule, any sports -type clothes and trainers will do.
 More experienced orienteers will wear a lightweight top, running trousers and cross-training footwear for extra grip, but this kind of kit is not required for beginners.
 Waterproofs can be a good idea if the weather is nasty (and a cagoule may be mandated for safety), and a spare set of clothing post-event is highly recommended.

 A compass will help you navigate, although it is not essential.
 Regular orienteers always carry one.
-You will be able to find a compass at a sports shop ( or check our links page), and you can also purchase one at many orienteering events.
-You do not need to be an expert with a compass, but it is always useful to know which direction is north!
+You will be able to find a compass at a sports shop (or check our links page), and you can also purchase one at many orienteering events.
+You do not need to be an expert with a compass, but if you do the sport a lot it is something you will want to become familiar with.

 The typical cost for an event is £10 for a small “local” event and £15 – £20 for a larger one.
 There may be different prices for pre-entry via the internet and entry on the day (“EOD”).
 Prices are quoted in the event details on the website of the organising club.

-Typically there is an invitation or flyer posted on the club’s website, and then shortly before the event come “final details”.
-Some clubs, including SLOW, are using Facebook, but the sport has been using websites (such as this one) as a standard that works for everyone for a long time.
+Typically there is an invitation or flyer posted on the club’s website.
+This will include time, location courses offered etc. Then shortly before the event “final details” are published which should include ll you need to know on the day.
+Some clubs, including SLOW, are using Facebook to publish information, but our sport has been and continues to use websites (such as this one) as a standard that works for everyone.

-The orienteering map will be provided at the event, along with an electronic chip card (there are two systems; we use “Sport Ident” so it is an “SI card”.)
+The orienteering map will be provided at the event, along with an electronic timing card (there are two systems; we use “Sport Ident” so it is an “SI card”.)

 What happens on the day of an event?